Why is my Google Analytics data different to Google Search Console?

 What searches are bringing people to the site?

-These are the core reasons why data displayed in Google Analytics and Google Search Console will never match up.
-But their purpose is the same – to provide marketers with an in-depth analysis of site engagement.
+GA displays user sessions across all search engines, while GSC only counts Google searches and doesn’t include paid ads.
+These are the core reasons why data displayed in Google Analytics and Google Search Console will never perfectly match up.
+But their purpose is the same – to provide marketers with a solid idea of site engagement, increases and decreases so they can make good marketing decisions.

 Which one should I use?